ibm-cloud-docs/openwhisk/bluemix_cli.md

 Service credentials 'Credentials-1' from service 'Conversation-qp' bound to action 'hello'.
 ```

 This command searches your current space for existing Watson conversation services, takes the first conversation service it finds, and then retrieves all of the credentials that belong to this service.
-Using the first set of credentials that belong to this service, it binds those credentials as a parameter to the hello action specified.
-The output shows you exactly which service the action is bound to, and which set of credentials from that service were used to bind with.
+Using the first set of credentials that belong to this service, it binds those credentials as a parameter to the hello Action specified.
+The output shows you exactly which service the Action is bound to, and which set of credentials from that service were used to bind with.

 To verify that credentials are successfully bound, issue the following command:
 ```